sebgrgs/jumpandlearn/README.md

 - Reduced performance on some mobile browsers
 - Audio may not work on some browsers (autoplay policy)
 - Some visual effects automatically disabled on mobile

-## 📄 License

-This project is under ISC license.
-See the `LICENSE` file for more details.

 ---